ATP World Tour Adelaide International 2 Results - NewsBreak

 tennismajors.com

-Spain’s Alejandro Davidovich Fokina, the No 7 seed, advanced to the quarter-finals of the ATP Adelaide International by defeating Australian qualifier John Millman 6-3, 6-3 at Memorial Drive Tennis Centre on Wednesday.
-Davidovich Fokina, ranked No 32, will play the winner of the match between Spaniard Roberto Bautista Agut,...
+Italy’s Elisabetta Cocciaretto advanced to the first WTA level final of her career at the Hobart International by beating former Australian Open champion Sofia Kenin 7-5, 4-6, 6-1 at the Domain Tennis Centre on Friday.
+Cocciaretto, ranked No 67, will face the winner of the second semi-final between Russian...

-WTA Adelaide International: Kudermetova saves five match points to beat Australian Open finalist Collins

-Russian Veronika Kudermetova, the No 6 seed, defeated Australian Open finalist American Danielle Collins, the No 10 seed, 4-6, 7-6 (5), 6-1 to reach the semi-finals of the WTA Adelaide International at the Memorial Drive Tennis Park on Thursday.
-Kudermetova, ranked No 9, will face the winner of the match...

 Comments / 0